magdesign/PocketVJ-Exhibition-Documentation/source/05_presenter.rst

 Make sure you have a mouse connected, then launch the painter.
 With left mouse buttom pressed you paint black, with right mouse pressed you paint white.

-When finished painting your mask, hit "SAVE as Mask", it will be saved as mask.png everything which was white will be transparent.
+When finished painting your mask, hit "Save as Mask", it will be saved as mask.png everything which was white will be transparent.